um-grex/grex-docs/content/english/specific-soft/gromacs.md

 ## System specific notes
 ---

-On the Grex's default software stack (_SBEnv_), GROMACS is built using a variety of compilers and OpenMPI 4.1
+On the Grex's default software stack (_SBEnv_), GROMACS is built using a variety of compilers and OpenMPI (4.1 or 5.0 for example).

 To find out which versions are available, use **module spider gromacs**.
 There could be more than one (for example, CPU and GPU) builds available for each GROMACS version as listed by _module spider_.

 For a version _gromacs/2024.1_, at the time of writing the following modules should be loaded for the CPU version: